zephrax/daemon.node/README.md

   // Your awesome code here

-  daemon.run('somefile.log', '/tmp/yourprogram.pid', function (err, started) {
+  daemon.daemonize('somefile.log', '/tmp/yourprogram.pid', function (err, started) {
     // We are now in the daemon process if (err) return sys.puts('Error starting daemon: ' + err);